rill-js/mongoose/README.md

 # Query API

-The `querystring` is sanatized then passed into `Model.find` allowing for any sort of Mongoose style query in a safe way.
+The `querystring` is sanitized then passed into `Model.find` allowing for any sort of Mongoose style query in a safe way.

 ```js
 fetch('/user?age=10&loggedIn[$gt]=' + new Date(2015)) // Find all users who are age 10 and have logged in after 2015.